Updated: Jun 7

-Majority of the time, the root cause lies in the sheer number of variations within endless broad categories.
+The majority of the time, the root cause lies in the sheer number of variations within endless broad categories.
 To alleviate such a needlessly complex selection process, we at Kian Soon Mechanical Components, have decided to launch an informative series.
-Within this series, we break down each fastener type to help you get a better understanding on their unique traits, applications and how to choose them.
+Within this series, we break down each fastener type to help you get a better understanding on their unique traits, applications, and how to choose them.

+Screws are categorized as C-Parts, generally of secondary importance to an industrial system or machine.
 In this article, we share all that we know - about the screw.
-Its basic configuration, types, materials, finishing, drivers and how to go about selecting the right one for your application.
+Its basic configuration, types, materials, finishing, drivers, and how to go about selecting the right one for your application.

 Is a screw a simple machine?

 Well, the short answer is this - a screw is a mechanism that converts rotational motion/ force to a linear motion/ force.
 It is one of the six classical simple machines, alongside the wedge and inclined plane.
 Yet what is so interesting about the screw, is that geometrically, a screw can be viewed as a narrow-inclined plane wrapped around a cylinder.
 On the other hand, a wedge is really an inclined plane turned on its side that services to push things apart.
 The screw utilizes this very same concept, but instead, to bind and unbind different materials firmly, quickly, and easily.

 A screw is composed of 4 crucial elements - the recess, head, thread, and point.

 The Recess fits the driver (your tool) and holds the screw in place.
 It also provides a contra for the force of the screw onto the outer surface of the substrate you are screwing into.